 4 cups vegetable broth

-1 small or 1/2 large celeriac, peeled and cut into 3/4 inch chunks
+1 small or 1/2 large celeriac, peeled and cut into 3/4 inch

 1 head cauliflower, cut into bite sized pieces